-Reassessing Central Bank Reputation: Beyond Long-Run Expectations (with Tomás E. Caravello and Alex Carrasco-Martínez)
+Reassessing Central Bank Reputation: Beyond Long-Run Expectations (with Tomás E. Caravello and Alex Carrasco) Latest version: March 2026

 We analyze optimal interventions in networked economies with stochastic linkages.
 Linear taxes dominate quotas whenever shocks are symmetric because the ensuing equilibrium adjusts toward the first-best allocation, thereby correcting policy mistakes—vice versa for antisymmetric shocks.
 Flexible interventions can implement the first-best allocation for each realized network whenever shocks are symmetric.
 Our results offer optimality foundations for price interventions when shocks have a large common component, and for quantity instruments when policymakers are concerned about the correlation structure across links.